 Groot (and the rest of the Guardians) appeared in the episode "Michael Korvac."
 Groot was voiced by Troy Baker.

-Groot is set to appear in the 2014 film Guardians of the Galaxy directed by James Gunn.
+Groot appears in the 2014 film Guardians of the Galaxy directed by James Gunn.
 He is voiced and motion-captured by Vin Diesel.